danwing/cidfi/draft-wing-cidfi.md

 the flow, because the client knows some characteristics of the flow it is receiving.
-For example, if the client requested streaming video of a certain bandwidth from the server or participated in a WebRTC offer/answer exchange, the client knows some metadata about the incoming flow without the server supporting CIDFI.
+For example, if the client requested streaming video of a certain bandwidth from the server or participated in a WebRTC offer/answer exchange, the client knows some connectivity expectation about the incoming flow without the server supporting CIDFI.
 Processing continues with the next step.